SillyTavern/SillyTavern-Docs/Usage/st-script.md

 - `/gen (prompt)` — generates text using the provided prompt for the selected character and including chat messages.
 - `/genraw (prompt)` — generates text using just the provided prompt, ignoring the current character and chat.
+- `/trigger` — triggers a normal generation (equivalent to clicking a "Send" button).
+If in group chat, you can optionally provide a 1-based group member index or a character name to have them reply, otherwise triggers a group round according to the group settings.

 `/genraw lock=on/off stop=[] instruct=on/off (prompt)`